jonathanstathakis/hplc-py/README.md

 3. 2024-01-30 12:26:11 - The pipeline will be represented as as HPLCPY object.
 The pipeline will via composition apply the submodules to it, adding to the chromatogram object data as we go.
 Flags on the chromatogram will indicate its status.

 4. 2024-01-30 14:22:38 - I need to extract knowledge out of the submodules and move them towards a sklearn estimator/transformer format.
 Schemas should belong to the pipeline/chromatogram (probably pipeline), the submodules should simply transform 1D arrays or return tables.
 For example, baseline correction returns the corrected array + optional background.
-Windowing returns window type and window idx arrays, deconvolution returns optional individual peak signals and the reconstructed signal.
+Windowing returns window type and window idx arrays, deconvolution returns optimal individual peak signals and the reconstructed signal.
 Fit assessment returns the scores table and report card.

 ### DataFrame Schemas